-The new byelaws will not affect where or when you can fish, but if you want to camp or stay in a motorhome or campervan overnight in certain places you will need book into a campsite, or get a motorhome/campervan permit.
+The new byelaws do not affect where or when you can fish, but if you want to camp or stay in a motorhome or campervan overnight in certain places you need book into a campsite, or get a motorhome/campervan permit.

 The byelaws are in place from March to September.
 Camping from October to February is unaffected.

 The byelaws create Camping Management Zones covering less than 4% of the National Park.
 Camping outside of these areas is unaffected.

 Within these Zones, from March to September, camping is only allowed in specific areas by booking a campsite place or by obtaining a camping permit.
 This allows the National Park Authority to manage the volume of people staying overnight in these locations, helping to prevent overuse and damage to these popular lochshore areas.

 Within Camping Management Zones there are a number of campsites that take motorhomes and campervans.

 The National Park also provides permit areas specifically for motorhomes and campervans at Three Lochs Forest Drive, Inveruglas and Firkin Point.
 These are designed for informal, short stays of a maximum of three nights.
 Permits cost £3 per motorhome per night.

 People with campervans and motorhomes can still use laybys to stop and rest (including sleeping overnight if necessary), but encampment on a road (including laybys) is an offence under road traffic legislation and will be managed by Police Scotland accordingly, in cooperation with land owners.

 The camping permit areas cover a number of lochshore areas that are popular fishing spots.
 With a camping permit you are given a specific area to stay overnight in.
 This may not be exactly the same place you are fishing, as not all the fishing areas are covered by camping permit areas.